 The composition will be designed to produce an aesthetic that forces the viewer into discomfort, awareness, and ultimately empathy.
 To present the body as simultaneously beautiful and ugly, complex, contradictory, aspirational and despairing.
 The use of nudity allows the body of the subject to become its own canvas, without pretence; its tensions and twists communicating an interior dialogue without words.
 In this work I am inspired by the emotive power of the documentary drawings of Käthe Kollwitz; the technical skill of Albrecht Dürer; and the intimacy, vulnerability and strength in the portraiture work of photographer Sally Mann.

 This project represents an important departure from my previous work, which, while exploring similar themes, has focused primarily on my own experiences, using my own body as a subject.
 The exploration of another person’s physicality is in many ways more difficult: it is interrogatory; a dialogue must be created between artist and subject, as well as between artist and audience.
 In this way it will be an important development for my skill as an artist, to communicate a multiplicity of experiences using a simple but timeless medium.
 Similarly, using models as subjects will open up the possibilities for the piece aesthetically, as it will allow me to have more control over the placement of the form, and more direction of the physical positioning and control over the composition of light and shade for each piece.
 (LMM, 2016)

-For any sales and enquiries, please contact Scott Livesey Galleries
+For any inquiries/ sale please contact Scott Livesey Galleries

 SCOTT LIVESEY GALLERIES